DevArce/DevArce/README.md

-#Hi, I'm Arce.
+# Hi, I'm Arce.

-##Master in Computer Science.
+## Master in Computer Science.

 I am currently interested in software development and engineering.
-My Stack:
+**My Stack:**
--TypeScript + ReactJS for the FrontEnd.
+- TypeScript + ReactJS for the FrontEnd.
--Java + SpringBoot for the BackEnd.
+- Java + SpringBoot for the BackEnd.
--SQL and non-relational databases.
+- SQL and non-relational databases.
--Google Cloud Platorm SaaS
+- Google Cloud Platorm SaaS

 <!--